joebew42/extensions_hello_world/README.md

 ## Integration Tests

-Remember to the needed environment variables:
+Remember to set the needed environment variables:

 - `JWT_TOKEN_AUTHENTICATOR_SECRET` is the Twitch Extension Secret
 - `TWITCH_API_PUBLISHER_CLIENT_ID` is the Twitch Client ID